elcoosp/traverse-2d/README.md

 const matrix = [[0, 1, 2, 3], [4, 5, 6], [7, 8, 9]]

-// Take a yielder function called on each move,
+// Take a yielder function called on each move in the matrix,
-// a column and row predicate to check if not out of bounds
+// a column and row predicate,
+// which should return true if should go to the next col/row.
-// default function are provided for all arguments const T = Traverser() const traversed = [...T.fromTopLeft(matrix)] // return [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
+// Default functions are provided for all arguments const T = Traverser() const traversed = [...T.fromTopLeft(matrix)] // return [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```